Mailbird and Thunderbird are two popular email management programs. How do they compare? Read this comparison for the answer.

 Mailbird allows you to create folders to store your emails in, but you’ll have to manually drag each message to the right folder.
 It doesn’t offer any automation or rules to do this automatically.

 Thunderbird offers both folders and tags, as well as powerful message filtering to automatically sort your email.
-They allow you to match your emails using a combination of criteria, then perform one or more actions on the matching messages.
+They allow you to match your emails using a combination of criteria, and then perform one or more actions on the matching messages.
 That includes moving or copying the message to a folder or tag, forwarding it to another person, starring it or setting a priority, marking it read or unread, and much more.

 With the right rules, your email will virtually organize itself.
 They can be run automatically or manually and on incoming mail or existing messages.